diyelectromusic/ESP32EduModHackThing/Hardware/README.md

 This repository also contains:
 * 24-pin DIP narrow to wide adaptor.
 * Front panel design.
+* Connector panel design.
+* STL file for a 3D Printed box for both panels.

 If you like what you see, you can buy me a Ko-Fi - https://ko-fi.com/diyelectromusic